This post contains affiliate links.

 Yeah, I know we only made it to three out of six and we’re pathetic but dammit we tried our best!
-If you think you can do better, here’s a map of the entire bar crawl through the city for you to follow.
+If you think you can do better, take on the crawl in the order above for the best route through the city.

 If you get a lil’ sleepy on the pub crawl, stop for a pick-me-up in Lancaster’s coffee district.

 There are plenty of places to choose from around town, but we ultimately ended up at Atkinsons, which produces much of the coffee for the surrounding cafes and shops in the city.

 It was just as hipster as you’d expect a coffee shop to be in 2019 and was a nice, bright, airy spot to grab an espresso before continuing on our very merry way.

 Fish, chips, mushy peas, and gravy from the Arnside Chip Shop.